exercism/javascript/exercises/concept/lucky-numbers/.docs/hints.md

 ## 2. Determine if a number is a palindrome

-- This task can be solved by treating the number as string and checking whether the string equals its reversed version.
+- This task can be solved by treating the number as a string and checking whether the string equals its reversed version.
 - To do this, you first need to convert the number to a string.
   Revisit the introduction section to find out how to do that.
 - To reverse the string, `split` it into an array, `reverse` the array and `join` it back together.